rambodazimi/Binarize-CUDA-OCR-Enhancement/README.md

    - Contains 100 png images from the dataset (before applying the filters)
    - Images are 200x50 pixels
 2. **output**
    - Contains the binarized images after running the Python script
+3. **analysis**
+   - Contains the plots generated from each file

 ## Functions